 Articles, Books, Booklets & Websites

 In 2008 Keith published a 100th anniversary history of the British and Irish Pentecostal Movement called Pentecostal Pioneers Remembered and will release an updated 2nd edition very soon.
 He is in the process of writing a number of doctrinal booklets on a number of different issues.
 On a more regular basis he writes and publishes articles on his website which on a monthly basis receives visitors from about 100 countries of the world.
 In 2011 Candace published her first book, a biography called Julie's Story.
 This has already been used to reach into prisons in the UK and America and souls have been won to Christ through it.
 She also writes articles on her own website.
 Keith has also published Sober Saints (2013), Christian Foundations (2014), and The Scarlet Woman (2016).
-A new book, How to Judge Biblicallywill be out at the beginning of 2020.
+A new book, How to Judge Biblicallywill be out soon.

 Each month or bi-monthly Keith produces a free on-line magazine called The New Cruse with articles written on a certain topical issue written by well-known writers as well as his own friends in ministry.
-The call within the New Cruse is for a vessel that the Lord will use in recoverying His testimony in the earth once more.
+The call within the New Cruse is for a vessel that the Lord will use in recovering His testimony in the earth once more.
 The Lord has always sought for a preserved and prepared people to be His vessel in a new outpouring of the Holy Spirit.
 Later this year Volume I will be produced which will contain several issues of the New Cruse in book and kindle format.